KEEP KRATOM LEGAL!

-The medicinal effects of kratom are highly flexible and diverse due to its unique alkaloid profile, which is unlike any other plant known to exist.
+The medicinal are highly flexible and diverse due to its unique alkaloid profile, which is unlike any other plant known to exist.
 These effects are:

 Kratom’s pain-killing effects are very pronounced, and are much more effective than OTC substances when dealing with chronic pain.
-Many people have become entirely pharmaceutical free thanks to it’s pain-killing effects.
+It is these potent pain-killing effects that have allowed many to become entirely pharmaceutical free (an inspiringly common event within the kratom community).

-As awareness increases, expect to see this plant as a commonplace alternative to opiate medication.
+As public awareness increases and fear-mongering and outright disinformation dissipate, you can expect to see this plant as a commonplace alternative to more riskier opiate medication.

 Kratom can effectively reduce pain from conditions such as:

 The primary reason kratom is so effective for pain are it’s two primary painkilling alkaloids: Mitragynine, and 7-OH-mitragynine.
-Which have agonist activity at mu and delta opiod receptors, effectively dampening the body’s perception of pain.
+Which both have agonist activity at mu and delta opiod receptors, effectively dampening the body’s perception of pain at the source.
 As a result, those who are looking for pain relief from kratom have had best effects with strains high in these two alkaloids.